Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-On charter to Alcoa Steamship Co.
-Departed Buenos Aires on Oct.
-14-1942 with about 8435 tons zinc concentrate in No.'s 1, 2, 3 and 4 holds, and 179 silver ingots in No. 3 hold, bound for Baltimore, via Trinidad for bunkers.
 She was on course 234° true, sailing at a speed of 9 knots and was in position 11 41N 60 42W when she was torpedoed by U-67 (Müller-Stöckheim) in the morning of Nov.
-9 (time given as ca. 08:05 ship's time, and in summary of statements by the 1st mate, found in British archives, time is given as 16:05 GCT).
-The weather was clear with a choppy sea, wind east/northeast force 2 or 3 and good visibility.
+9. Time is given as ca. 08:05 ship's time.
+In a memorandum dated Nov.
+21-1942 (Navy Department, Office of the Chief of Naval Operations, Washington), signed U.S.N.R.
+Lieutenant H. V. Stebbins, based on a summary of statements by 1st Mate Olav Søbstad, time is given as 16:05 GCT.
+The memorandum adds that the weather was clear with a choppy sea, wind east/northeast force 2 or 3 and visibility good.
 No other ships were in sight, but 2 planes had flown overhead 10 minutes prior to the attack, and Nidarland had hoisted recognition flag and numeral as well as the Norwegian flag, and had put out name boards on both the port and starboard side, but all these had been taken down a minute later, except the Norwegian flag, which was still flying when attacked.
+She was not zig-zagging, radio was silent and not previously used.
+It was daylight and 2 lookouts were on the bridge, 1 aft, the helmsman and 2 officers on duty on the bridge.

-2 torpedeos were believed to have struck simultaneously, the first in No. 3 hold, the second in No. 4 hold, both on the starboard side, sending parts of her cargo high in the air, and causing the top of the mast and radio aerial to fall down; no distress signal was sent.
 On the bridge at the time were the 1st mate - who had been on watch until 08:00 ship's time and had just been relieved by the 2nd mate - the lookout, Able Seaman Reistad, and the helmsman, Able Seaman Smith.
 Able Seaman Brekke was by the aft gun - no U-boat or wake of torpedoes had been seen by anyone.
 The starboard lifeboat and the motorboat on the same side were blown overboard; only the port boat could be used and was successfully launched.
 The main deck was already under water at that time.
-Some men aft were seen to be jumping overbord, so the midships, port side raft was released, and some of the men in the water managed to get into it while others held on to misc. debris.
+Some men aft were seen to be jumping overbord, so the midships, port side raft was released, and some of the men in the water managed to get into it, while others held on to misc. debris.

 The lifeboat rowed around and picked up 4 (5?) from the water as well as the 9 who were on the raft, including the captain, who had been in his office when the attack occurred.
 A search for the 1st engineer proved in vain, so the 34 proceeded to row and sail towards shore, landing on the north point of Tobago in the morning of Nov.
 10 (Norwegian report says at 06:00).
-After a short stay they sailed on and arrived Plymouth (Tobago) that same afternoon (British report gives time as 14:00 GCT), then continued by car to Scarborough where they were given food and clothing as well as accommodations while waiting for passage to Port of Spain.
+After a short stay they sailed on and arrived Plymouth (Tobago) that same afternoon (the memorandum gives time of landing as 14:00 GCT), then continued by car to Scarborough where they were given food and clothing as well as accommodations while waiting for passage to Port of Spain.

 The maritime inquiry was held in New York on Dec.
 15-1942 with the captain and the 1st and 2nd mates appearing.

-(Rohwer gives the time for attack as 12:43 German time, mentioning only 1 torpedo).
+(J. Rohwer gives the time for attack as 12:43 German time, mentioning only 1 torpedo).

 Crew List: